felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 themself to start a game, and they managed to assemble a small crowd.
 It was a great day for bananas everywhere!

-From this point on, I saw that Collaborative Bananagrams could be more than a game.
+From this point on, I saw that Bananagrams CO-OP could be more than a game.
 For me, it **is a tool that has the potential to rewire relationships**.
 During gameplay, I enjoy using every opportunity I can to high-five people and make them feel valued.
 I see it in people's eyes: they derive meaning from pulling of a complex move in front of everyone and getting rewarded for it.
 This can have a lasting effect on the rest of their day at work.

+This variant is a hit everywhere I bring it.
+I cannot be bothered to pay standard Bananagrams, shouting PEEL, DUMP, (but maybe the occasional BANANA!).
+This is a game I bring with me everywhere I go.
+It allows me to make friends, learn what they know about, learn new words, ...
+The laughs we've had when playing this are real.
+The high fives and the "good job!" thrown around are a sight to see.

-So there you have it: Collaborative Bananagrams!
+So there you have it: Bananagrams CO-OP!
 Feel free to try this concept at home or at your workplace and let me know what you think!
-I am still in the process of discovering the many ways Collaborative Bananagrams can be used to foster positive, fearless relationships in my current workplace, but I must say so far that I am quite happy with the initial results. :smiley:
+I personally think the Bananagrams company should start selling bags labeled "Bananagrams CO-OP" with these new rules.
+What I find hilarious about this is that it would be a completely different experience for the players, but the actual contents of the banana pouch would be the same as the standard version.
+I tried to contact them about making this a thing.
+Who knows, maybe I could be credited as a board game designer...
+Wouldn't that be something! 😄

 If you give this game a try, please tell us your fastest time in the comments below. :banana: Have fun!